albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

     -   **Description:** Introduced the A.R.I.S.E.
 (Adaptive Recursive Inquiry & Synthesis Engine) architecture.
 This system enables a recursive learning loop where the engine generates Socratic questions based on its own outputs (drafts, summaries, final answers).
 These questions are saved as new tasks, which the engine then attempts to answer, creating a continuous cycle of self-improvement and knowledge expansion.
 This includes per-step inquiry generation and a dedicated `socratic_thought` classification.

 -   **ID:** `CORE-FEAT-007`
-    -   **Title:** Implement Dynamic Agentic Relaxation for Resource Management.
+    -   **Title:** Implement Dynamic Automated Relaxation for Resource Management.
     -   **Status:** `Resolved`
-    -   **Description:** The `AgenticRelaxationThread` in `priority_lock.py` now supports a dynamic, resource-aware mode (`reservativesharedresources`).
+    -   **Description:** The `AutomatedRelaxationThread` in `priority_lock.py` now supports a dynamic, resource-aware mode (`reservativesharedresources`).
 In this mode, the thread monitors system CPU load and ELP1 task contention to aggressively throttle ELP0 background tasks when the system is busy, and allows them to run freely when resources are available.
 This improves overall system responsiveness.

 -   **ID:** `CORE-FEAT-008`
     -   **Title:** Unify Mesa GPU Driver Build and Add CPU Fallback for Android.